hypergeek-dev/Moviedatabase-MVC/readme.md

 ### Full managability on own comments
 I was able to read, edit and delete own comments

+## Manual Testing of the javafunctions

+### From an *authenticated user's perspective*:

+#### Adding Comments
+- **When adding comments**: I was able to fill out and submit the feedback form without page reload.
+The AJAX request correctly targeted the `/comments/add_comment/` endpoint when an article ID was present, and feedback was immediately visible on the page after a successful submission.

+#### Editing Comments
+- **When editing comments**: By clicking the edit button next to a comment, the form for editing was displayed, and the submission was processed without reloading the page.
+The AJAX request was sent to `/comments/edit_comment/[commentId]/`, and the edited content was correctly updated on the page.

+#### Deleting Comments
+- **When deleting comments**: The delete button next to each comment triggered an AJAX call to `/comments/delete_comment/[commentId]/` without reloading the page.
+Upon successful deletion, the comment was removed from the display, confirming the operation's success.

+Each action was followed by appropriate user feedback through alerts, indicating success or error messages based on the operation outcome.
+The CSRF token handling ensured secure post requests, and the dynamic response to AJAX calls facilitated a smooth, interruption-free user experience.

 ## Automated testing
 ### How to Run Tests: